 Karana, now alone, has to fight for survival.
 Angry and full of despair, she burns the entire village of Ghalas-at and sleeps on a rock.
 Wild dogs watch every move she makes and sometimes circle around her sleeping place at night.
 Karana decides to prepare some tools to defend herself, though she struggles to go against tradition, as it is unlawful for women to create weapons.
 This moment establishes a real conflict between tradition and survival.
 Fearful yet determined to survive, she builds a spear from an elephant’s tusk.

 Several years pass by, and the Aleuts return once more.
 Karana tries to hide, but her protection isn’t sufficient, and a girl named Tutok spots her.
 She and Tutok quickly become friends.
 While they face a language barrier, they understand each other through body language.

 Unfortunately, the Aleuts leave the next summer, and Karana is lonely again.
 Rather than focus on her survival needs, she spends her leisure time creating bracelets, necklaces, and making weapons.

 Two years later, white men arrive on her island, and Karana prepares to flee.
 But seeing herself as a woman now, she tries her best to talk to the men.
 They explain that her people had drowned just days after their departure due to a disastrous storm.
-Before she knows it, Karana is sailing to a foreign country and saying goodbye to the Island of the Blue Dolphins.Tags: books, reviews, teens, What I Just Read
+Before she knows it, Karana is sailing to a foreign country and saying goodbye to the Island of the Blue Dolphins.View more about: review, teen, What I Just Read